Harley Clarke Mansion

+Architecture

 The three-story, 16-room, limestone mansion was originally situated on nearly five acres of lakefront property landscaped by Jens Jensen, a Prairie School landscape architect, in collaboration with Alfred Caldwell.
 Amongst the elements of the landscape was an informal wooded landscape on the bluff down to the home's private sand beach.
-This wooded bluff featured grassy clearings, and a "Indian Council Ring" (the latter being a personal signature of Jensen's landscapes).
+This wooded bluff featured grassy clearings, and an "Indian Council Ring" (the latter being a personal signature of Jensen's landscapes).
 While the landscape has since been changed, several features of the original design currently remain.
 This includes a hemlock-shaded pond with waterfall, a council ring, many terraces and pathways, as well as portions of the original plantings.

 The approximately 18,500-square-foot mansion includes seven bedrooms, a spacious glass conservatory, ballroom, basement rumpus room and coach house—as well as six towering chimneys, and a curving stair hall.

 The house itself was supposed to be modeled after sixteenth century English Tudor country homes.
-Its red Ludovici tile roof has been said to suggest some Norman influence.
+Its red Ludowici tile roof has been said to suggest some Norman influence.
 The house has Cotswold-style appearance due to its random-coursed ashlar masonry walls, which are adorned by both carved limestone and red sandstone trim.

 The house's chimneys tower above its roofline.
 The primary roofline of the house descends towards its lower levels through swooping eaves.

 The main portion of the house is laid-out on a north–south orientation, lying parallel to the lakeshore.
 At the house's northern end is a section that was originally built as a service wing.
 The service wing has a lower roofline than the main portion of the house, and was laid out perpendicular to the house (on an east–west orientation).

 The exterior of the house's main entrance is topped by a large statue of a flower bouquet.
 At the front of the house, ornamental lead rain gutter downspouts empty into ornamental semicircular metal cisterns.
 The home's main entrance hall is an elegant ovular wood-paneled space featuring a curving staircase, a fireplace.
 The entry hall has a view of Lake Michigan, visible through the tall windows of the home's east-facing bay-windowed sun porch, which is placed on a direct east–west axis from the entry.